Clare GAA

 The Clare County Board of the Gaelic Athletic Association (GAA) (Cumann Lúthchleas Gael Coiste Contae an Chláir) or Clare GAA is one of the 32 county boards of the GAA in Ireland, and is responsible for Gaelic games in County Clare.
-Clare plays its home games at Cusack Park in Ennis.
+Clare plays its home games at Zimmer Biomet Páirc Chíosóg in Ennis.

-The county hurling team competes in Division 1 of the National Hurling League and in the Munster Senior Hurling Championship (SHC), the latter of which it has won six times, most recently in 1998.
-Clare has won the All-Ireland Senior Hurling Championship (SHC) four times in its history.
+The county hurling team competes in Division 1 of the National Hurling League and in the Munster Senior Hurling Championship (SHC), the former of which it has won five times, most recently in 2024.
+Clare has won the All-Ireland Senior Hurling Championship (SHC) five times in its history.
 The county won its first title in 1914 and took another 81 years to win a second title in 1995, which remains the record wait for a successive title in Senior Championship history.
-Clare won its most recent All-Ireland SHC titles in 1997 and 2013.
+Clare won All-Ireland SHC titles in 1914, 1995, 1997, 2013 and 2024.

 The county football team contested the 1917 All-Ireland Senior Football Championship Final.

 Governance

 Pat Fitzgerald served as county secretary from June 1990.
 He became one of the longest serving administrators in the province of Munster.
 Initially in the role in a voluntary capacity, he was offered his first full-time contract in 2009 and a second one in 2016.
 Fitzgerald is with the Sixmilebridge club.
 He is the father of Davy Fitzgerald, the former hurler and manager of the Clare senior hurlers.
 A Garda investigation was established into claims that Fitzgerald was being abused on social media.
 Fitzgerald mentioned it in his 2019 annual report.
 In June 2022, Pat Fitzgerald announced his intention to resign from his role as Clare county secretary after 32 years.

-Deirdre Murphy will take over as Head of Operations from October 2022.
+Deirdre Murphy took over as Head of Operations from October 2022.